 University of Sheffield

 James is a historian of early modern England, with a special interest in intoxication and drinking cultures.
-His PhD thesis was a case study of inns, taverns, and alehouses in Southampton (which adopted a spatial approach to the port’s drinking places), and he has published on the spatial politics of the alehouse, the introduction of beer, and alehouse licensing and state formation.
-He also has long-standing interests in the digital humanities, project and event management, and impact and public engagement, and has previously worked for major projects on early modern correspondence networks, intoxicants, and witchcraft and the history of the emotions.
+His Warwick PhD thesis was a case study of inns, taverns, and alehouses in Southampton (which adopted a spatial approach to the port’s drinking places), and he has published on the spatial politics of the alehouse, the introduction of beer, and alehouse licensing and state formation.
+He also has longstanding interests in the digital humanities, project, programme, and event management, and public engagement, knowledge exchange, and impact, and has previously worked for major projects on early modern correspondence networks, intoxicants, and witchcraft and the history of the emotions.

 Dr Hanna Hodacs